vbermudez/VRNanodegree-Puzzler/README.md

 ### **User 1**: _Atmosphere and fit_

+The user was testing the project in its firsts stages, when there was no game logic implemented, only the room and orbs.

+- Question: How do you feel about size and general atmosphere?
+- Answers:
     - All seems right.
 Maybe I feel a little shorter.
     - It is somehow uneasy.
 It is like a dungeon.
     - It is dark, but I can see just right all elements.
 Those blue balls adds some mistery.
 I don't know what to do, except looking arround.
+- Changes made:  I upscaled a bit all the game objects in the scene, except the mountains.
+My original intention was to show a dungeon-like atmosphere so, I did not change nothing about illumination.

 ### **User 2**: _User interface_

+The user was testing the game whe all user interfaces and game logic was implemented.
+I had left the motion tests as the final stage.

+- Question: Do you know what to do in this game?
+Do you understand the goal?
+- Answers:
     - I can understand the obvious!
 Just pressing Start and ... here we go!
     - Ok, those orbs are telling me something.
 Maybe I need to touch them in the same order.
     - The last interface is clear enough.
 I can replay the game.
+- Changes made: I changed nothing, because the user understanded it with no problem at all.

 ### **User 3**: _Motion Sickness_

+The user tested the motion with all other elements already implemented.

+- Question: How do you feel about the movement?
+- Answers:
     - It feels a little uneasy at first, but you get used to it.
     - I don't feel any dizziness with the movement.
+- Changes made: I modified the speed a little to ensure a pleasant experience.

 ## Break down of the final piece